It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 But I could see that he was owed a refund based on the actual details of the case.

-Unfortunately, no one at RCCL had been able to wade through his details and request.
+Unfortunately, no one at RCCL had been able to wade through his lengthy explanation, details and request.
 (Fernald got his refund after I sent our executive contacts at the cruise line an abridged explanation).

 The bottom line: The customer service agents you’re reaching have hundreds of cases they’re processing.
 Keep your email short and sweet.